riscv/sail-riscv/CODE_STYLE.md

   providing a stub implementation; these are reserved for use by out-of-tree extensions that provide their own non-stub implementations

-- Helper functions that are local to a file or module should be marked with the `private` keyword.
+- Helper types and functions that are local to a file or module should be marked with the `private` keyword.